gucio321/giu-animations/README.md

 ```

 - The first argument is a **function** producing a **widget** that the animation should apply to
 - next is the list of style-color identifiers.
-Color changes applies to all of them.
+Color changes apply to all of them.
 - and the last list of arguments are [key frames](#key-frame) of color flow.

 There is also a variant of the above method called `ColorFlowStyle`, which does not need